tudor-berariu/liftoff/README.md

     - one with a default configuration
 	- another one that specifiies what should be changed
   - you might want to run batches of experiments
+    - each experiment will be configured in his own folder

 #### Reading configurations ####